antiguru/column-rs/README.md

 Element: DataRef { id: 1, val: 84 }
 ```

-Take the performance numbers with a grain of salt.
-The speedup from using a columnar
-representation originates from loading less and more dense data into memory.
-It will only
-show any benefit of not all elements of a struct are accessed in a tight loop, because
-only then we can reduce the number of bytes transferred into the CPU.
-However, when all
-data is touched, i.e. all columns have to be loaded, the speedup may be negligible or even
-negative.
-Also, there is a cost associated with transforming a row-based representation
-into a column representation.

 # Generic types

 The generated code dereferences values to materialize elements for `to_owned`.